 I was provided an eARC of the book in exchange for an honest review.

-The storyfollows Eliza, a Vietnamese-Chinese-American teen who, upon losing the editor-in-chief role to Len, an inexperienced male newcomer, accidentally starts a feminist movement in her school when a piece she wrote in anger is mysterious published on their school newspaper.
+The story follows Eliza, a Vietnamese-Chinese-American teen who, upon losing the editor-in-chief role to Len, an inexperienced male newcomer, accidentally starts a feminist movement in her school when a piece she writes in anger is mysteriously published on their school newspaper.
 If things weren’t messy enough, things get even more complicated when Eliza starts to fall for Len.